purple-dbu/vmware-vcloud-sdk-php-patched/README.md

 This project is a fork from the [original VMWare SDK for PHP](https://github.com/amercier/vmware-vcloud-sdk-php), with the exception of the following additions and changes:

-✔ Splited `VMware/VCloud/API.php` (5 MB), and a few other files into individual class files
+✔ Split `VMware/VCloud/API.php` (5 MB), and a few other files into individual class files
 ✔ Normalized class paths (`VMware/VCloud/SDK/**/*.php` and `VMware/VCloud/API/**/*.php`)
 ✔ Compatible with [Composer](http://getcomposer.org/)'s autoloading
 ✔ Fixed #2: Allow retrieving the currently logged user's username and token